 There are also 2 lower rubber lateral mounts (discussed on the Lower Unit article) that complete the mounting unit.
 These side mounts normally do not require any replacement, however the front lower mount can get deformed and become a sloppy fit.

 Real Redneck Upper Motor Mount Repair : One of my readers Steve Baia, has bested me on this repair, instead of paying $80 each for these two upper mounts, he simply used an economy ratchet strap to pull the motor's exhaust housing forward and still allow it to pivot.
 This appears to be quite an economical and effective repair.
 But an example of not understanding or knowing about this damage before purchasing a used boat/motor off Craig's list.
 Thank You Steve for sharing.
-This also appears to be where the long shaft motor was adapted to a 15" transom by adding a riser board.
+This also appears to be where the long shaft motor was adapted to a 15" transom by adding a riser board on a Jon boat.

 Side view of upper exhaust housing of the Real Redneck Repair on this 1984 Evinrude